Personal Iniquity

 Every reborn believer who walks in harmony with God has a limp.

 We all struggle with worldly temptations and personal proclivities.
-To mask our pain, we sometimes indulge in unhealthy desires that overwhelm our current convictions.
+To mask our pain, we sometimes indulge in unhealthy desires that overwhelm our convictions.

-These conclusions are erroneous.
+These conclusions are incorrect.

 Knots